Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Late time evolution of the emission from off-axis jet afterglows

-In the absence of energy injection, environment over-densities and variations in the shock microphysical parameters, the transition of the blast wave dynamics to the sub-relativistic phase\cite{Piran2004}\, at $t_{\rm NR} \approx 1100 (E_{\rm k,iso,53}/n)^{1/3}$ days is expected to lead to a smooth transition to a less steeply decaying light-curve $F_{\rm \nu} \propto t^{-3(p-1)/2+3/5}$ at $\nu_m<\nu<\nu_c$ (Equation 97\cite{Piran2004}\,) or $F_{\rm \nu} \propto t^{-3(p-1)/2+1/2}$ at $\nu>\nu_c$ (equation A20\cite{Frail+2000}\,).
+In the absence of energy injection, environment over-densities and variations in the shock microphysical parameters, the transition of the blast wave dynamics to the sub-relativistic phase at $t_{\rm NR} \approx 1100 (E_{\rm k,iso,53}/n)^{1/3}$ days \citep{Piran2004} is expected to lead to a smooth transition to a less steeply decaying light-curve $F_{\rm \nu} \propto t^{-3(p-1)/2+3/5}$ at $\nu_m<\nu<\nu_c$ (Equation 97, \citealt{Piran2004}) or $F_{\rm \nu} \propto t^{-3(p-1)/2+1/2}$ at $\nu>\nu_c$ (equation A20, \citealt{Frail+2000}).
 For $p=2.05-2.15$ we expect the light-curve to decay as $F_{\rm \nu}\propto t^{-1.2}-t^{-1.0}$ in the non-relativistic regime.
-For the jet-environment parameters of GW170817\cite{Mooley+2018superluminal,Hotokezaka+2019,Ghirlanda+2019,Ryan+2020}\, the full transition to the non-relativistic regime and the appearance of the counter jet is expected at $t_{\rm NR}\ge5000$ days, significantly later than our current epoch of observation, with the start of the ``deep Newtonian phase'' being at even later times.
-In the deep Newtonian phase\cite{Sironi+2013}\, $F_{\rm \nu}\propto t^{-3(1+p)/10}$ or $F_{\rm \nu}\propto t^{-0.9}$ for $p=2.05-2.15$.
-A smooth transition to the sub-relativistic regime, accompanied by a slower light-curve decay, might start to be noticeable at earlier epochs, and possibly now, as the jet-core bulk Lorentz factor is $\Gamma(t) \approx 4(t/100\,\rm{days})^{-3/8} \approx 1.6$ at the current epoch (in the Blandford-McKee regime, no jet spreading) or $\Gamma(t) \propto t^{-1/2}$ leading to $\Gamma(t)\approx 1.1$ for exponential jet spreading.\cite{Rhoads1999}\, These estimates are based on the inferred $\Gamma \approx 4$ at $\approx$ 100 days.\cite{Mooley+2018superluminal}\, In both cases the light-curve evolution is expected to be achromatic and the emission is expected to become dimmer with time as $F_{\rm \nu}\propto t^{-1}$ or steeper.
-No re-brightening can be explained within the non-relativistic jet transition scenario and no spectral evolution is expected unless we invoke an ad hoc temporal evolution of $p$ from $p=2.15$ to $p=2.0$ in the time range $900-1200$ days (i.e. well before the full transition to the non-relativistic phase) as the shock decelerates.
-The theoretical predictions from the Fermi process of particle acceleration in shocks would support this trend of evolution, as they predict $p=2$ at non-relativistic shock speeds\cite{Bell1978,BlandfordOstriker1978,BlandfordEichler1987}\, and $p\sim 2.22$\, at ultra-relativistic velocities in the test particle limit.\cite{Kirk2000,Achterberg2001,Keshet2005,Sironi2013_sup}\, However, here the challenge is represented by having a shock where the index of the non-thermal electron distribution $p$ changes with time as a result of the shock deceleration, without having a substantial drop in the electron acceleration efficiency $\epsilon_{\rm e}$ when compared to the earlier ultra-relativistic regime.\cite{Crumley2019}\,
+For the jet-environment parameters of GW\,170817 (\citealt{Mooley+2018superluminal,Hotokezaka+2019,Ghirlanda+2019,Ryan+2020} , Figure \ref{Fig:JetfitLCcorner}) the full transition to the non-relativistic regime and the appearance of the counter jet is expected at $t_{\rm NR}\ge5000$ days, significantly later than our current epoch of observation, with the start of the ``deep Newtonian phase'' being at even later times.
+In the deep Newtonian phase $F_{\rm \nu}\propto t^{-3(1+p)/10}$ or $F_{\rm \nu}\propto t^{-0.9}$ for $p=2.05-2.15$ \citep{Sironi+2013latetimeflattening}.
+A smooth transition to the sub-relativistic regime, accompanied by a slower light-curve decay, might start to be noticeable at earlier epochs, and possibly now, as the jet-core bulk Lorentz factor is $\Gamma(t) \approx 4(t/100\,\rm{days})^{-3/8} \approx 1.6$ at the current epoch (still in the Blandford-McKee regime, no jet spreading) or $\Gamma(t) \propto t^{-1/2}$ leading to $\Gamma(t)\approx 1.1$ for exponential jet spreading \citep{Rhoads1999}.
+These estimates are based on the inferred $\Gamma \approx 4$ at $\approx$ 100 days \citep{Mooley+2018superluminal}.
+In both cases the light-curve evolution is expected to be achromatic and the emission is expected to become dimmer with time as $F_{\rm \nu}\propto t^{-1}$ or steeper.
+No excess can be explained within the non-relativistic jet transition scenario and no spectral evolution is expected unless we invoke an ad hoc temporal evolution of $p$ from $p=2.15$ to $p=2.0$ in the time range $900-1200$ days (i.e. well before the full transition to the non-relativistic phase) as the shock decelerates.
+The theoretical predictions from the Fermi process of particle acceleration in shocks would support this trend of evolution, as they predict $p=2$ at non-relativistic shock speeds \citep{Bell1978,BlandfordOstriker1978,BlandfordEichler1987}\, and $p\approx 2.22$\, at ultra-relativistic velocities in the test particle limit \citep{Kirk+2000,Achterberg+2001,Keshet+2005,Sironi+2013maximumenergy}.
+However, here the challenge is represented by having a shock where the index of the non-thermal electron distribution $p$ changes with time as a result of the shock deceleration, without having a substantial drop in the electron acceleration efficiency $\epsilon_{\rm e}$ when compared to the earlier ultra-relativistic regime \citep{Crumley+2019}.
+Finally, the emergence of the counter-jet emission is expected to lead to a flatter light-curve at $\delta t> t_{\rm NR}$, or $\delta t> 5000$ days for the parameters of GW\,170817.